Manage commercial vehicles with the new-age Fleet Management Software

 Managing drivers involves much more than preparing driver schedules and tallying their leaves.
 Fleet managers must keenly do the KYC of each driver enrolled on the team.
 This includes verifying all the necessary licenses they must own in order to work as drivers.
 Keep tabs on their performances and delegate work according to their abilities.

 Ensuring that the fleet is operating optimally, without having to pay unnecessary overheads is also a fleet manager’s job.
 How does this happen?
-Keeping a close eye on various aspects such as fuel efficiency, driving behaviour monitoring and vehicle uptime allows for cutting inefficiencies.
+Keeping a close eye on various aspects such as fuel efficiency, driver behaviour monitoring and vehicle uptime allows for cutting inefficiencies.
 Hence, saves extra costs.

 Vehicles are the centrepiece of a fleet manager’s work.
 Vehicle acquisition, disposal and rental operations are some of the primary tasks when you are in charge of a fleet.
 Some crucial decisions pertaining to vehicle acquisition include when to dispose of or buy a vehicle, which one to keep and which one to sell.